abhimvp/AWS-CDK-TS-React/README.md

 The most popular used one is `ref` function - helps us reference different information around CF template

 ### Handling multiple stacks

 ![alt text](images/image-6.png)
 [CF best practices](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html)
 ![alt text](images/image-7.png)

 ### Cross stack references

 Let's see how we can access values through references btw two stacks

 - First deploy - `cdk deploy PhotosStack`
 - Then deploy - `ck deploy PhotosHandlerStack` to access photos-bucket arn from above stack
 - but this is not a best practice

+### Sharing resources with CDK

+`cdk deploy --all` deploys the stacks in order we need as it is able to understand the dependency exists on photosstack to create photoshandlerstack